Stainless Steel Grades

 Self-drilling (into metal) screws.
 Stainless Self Drilling Screws

-304 SS 19
+304 19

 • A general purpose grade